What bit me in my sleep?

 • Common locations: They target exposed skin while you sleep, often appearing on the neck, face, arms and hands.

-Tip: If your bites are concentrated in skin folds—like armpits, behind the knees or the inner thigh—you are likely dealing with fleas or mites rather than bed bugs.
+Tip: If your bites are concentrated in skin folds—like armpits, behind the knees or the inner thigh—you may be dealing with fleas or another biting pest rather than bed bugs.

 How to identify a bed bug